banben/sprite-nest/README.md

 ### Basic Usage

-For example, I would like to get the results of multiple search engines.
+For example I would like to get the searching results of a keyword in multiple search engines.

 ```js
 import SpriteNest from 'sprite-nest'